lucadani7/CustomUnpacker/README.md

 ## 📟 Command-Line Usage

 The project includes a main.py script that allows you to execute the functions from the CustomUnpacker class directly from the command line.
+For running the project, type in the command line `python3 main.py`, then press Enter key and then type the command you want to execute.

 - **Available Commands:**
   -	create_archive: Create an archive with specified files.